 1. Give us your feedback – Are you returning to NYU Washington Square?
 If so, contact the Office of Global Programs to let us know about your experience, we actually listen and would love to hear from you.
 If you're returning to your home campus outside of New York, check in with your local Global Programs or Study Away office to reconnect and share your stories.

-2. Give back – Become a Global Ambassador and work with the New York Global Programs office to share the benefits and adventures of study away with new groups of students.
+2. Give back – Become a Global Peer Mentor and work with the New York Global Programs office to share the benefits and adventures of study away with new groups of students.
 By promoting your experiences, you help to shape the opportunities of other students.
 For more information and to sign up, please contact firstname.lastname@example.org.

 3. Share your story – Share your blog, photos, videos, etc with our office, with other students, and with your friends and family.
 If you choose to connect with the Office of Global Programs, we will be thrilled to work with you to share your experiences with future students.